edemaine/svgtiler/README.md

 In the **.js / .coffee / .jsx / .cjsx formats**, the file consists of JavaScript / CoffeeScript code that gets loaded as a NodeJS module.
-The code specifies a `mapping` in one of three ways:
+The code specifies a `mapping` in one of a few ways:

-1. `export default mapping` (ECMAScript modules style)
+1. `export map = mapping` or `export default mapping` (ECMAScript modules style)
-2. `exports.default = mapping` (CommonJS modules style)
+2. `exports.map = mapping` or `exports.default = mapping`
+   (CommonJS modules style)
-3. Writing a `mapping` expression at the end of the file (implicit export), which must be a top-level object, array, or function expression (without e.g. being assigned to a variable).
+3. Writing a top-level object, array, or function expression at the end of the file (without e.g. being assigned to a variable), which triggers an implicit `export default`.

 In any case, `mapping` should be one of the following types of **mapping**
 objects: